Rabies lyssavirus and Australian bat lyssavirus factsheet

 Rabies virus and ABLV can infect humans and cause serious fatal disease.

-In Australia, rabies is a very rare infection of travelers to overseas endemic areas.
+In Australia, rabies is a very rare infection of travellers who have been overseas to endemic areas.

-Only two human cases have been reported in 1987 and 1990 and both were linked to overseas travel.
+Only 2 human cases have been reported, in 1987 and 1990, and both were linked to overseas travel.

 ABLV

-There have been three human cases of ABLV infection reported in Australia.
-These were all from Queensland, (in 1996, 1998 and 2013).
+There have been 3 human cases of ABLV infection reported in Australia.
+These were all from Queensland (in 1996, 1998 and 2013).
 All patients had a history of bites or scratches from a bat and died from their infections.

-Symptoms of ABLV can appear within days, or up to several years after exposure.
-Early symptoms of ABLV infection are flu-like and can include headache, fever, weakness and fatigue.
-The illness progresses rapidly to paralysis, delirium, convulsions and death, usually within a week or two of symptom onset.
+Initial symptoms of RABV and ABLV can appear within days, or up to several years after exposure.
+Early symptoms of infection are flu-like and include headache, fever, weakness and fatigue.
+The illness progresses rapidly to paralysis, delirium, convulsions and death, usually within a week or 2 of symptom onset.

 What is the risk of contracting the virus?